IBM/arcade/README.md

 ![img](docs/arcade_graph2.png)

-The `SpaceObject` node type is used to store data about an ASO that does not frequently change like various catalog IDs and the object's name.
+The `SpaceObject` node type is used to store data about an ASO that does not frequently change, such as various catalog IDs and the object's name.
 When adding new data nodes, they should be linked from the specific `SpaceObject` node.

-The `DataSource`, `COSBucket`, and `COSObject` node types are used to track the provenance of imported data into the graph.
+The `DataSource`, `COSBucket`, and `COSObject` node types are used to track the provenance of data imported into the graph.

 The `User` node type is used to store information used in the authentication and authorization process.
 The `has_access` relationship is used to determine if a `User` has the permission to access the data provided by the `DataSource`.

 If a `DataSource` node has the `public` property set to `True` then every `User` node in the database will have access to all data provided by the `DataSource`.
 The `accessed` relationship is used to keep track of when and through what API endpoint the `User` accessed a data node.

 We use the [neomodel](https://neomodel.readthedocs.io/en/latest/) object graph mapper (OGM) in the [`graph`](arcade/models/graph.py) module to define the properties and relationships between the various nodes in the graph.
 Node type models that provide data for a `SpaceObject` from a `DataSource` should inherit from the `BaseAccess` class, which adds the necessary relationships for managing `User` access to the data.
 The `FindMixin` class provides useful functions for querying the various node types in the graph.

 ### Data Importers